Nhlanhla-NM/DeepThought_Assignment/README.md

 - Systems Maturity- (Evidence that the company operates through structured systems, not just founder intuition.
 Look for: ERP/SAP implementation, structured costing models, MIS/dashboard usage, digital infrastructure, IT roles on LinkedIn, job postings mentioning SAP/ERP.
 A company that invested in operational systems already thinks structurally — they've accepted "we need process."
 Companies with zero systems infrastructure are significantly harder to work with.)

 - Leadership Succession- (Evidence of generational transition or leadership depth beyond the founder.
 Look for: Gen-2 formally appointed to the board (check MCA filings for appointment date), returned from external education or career before joining, taking an operational role (not just equity holding).
 Also: non-family professional managers hired into senior roles (COO, CFO, CTO from outside the family), independent directors on the board, multiple V4-level leaders with distinct portfolios (not one person holding every title).)

+## Part B

+### Question 2
+If you are offered this internship, how would you build a list of 1000 ICP-qualified companies within one month?

+Week 1
+- Identify ICP requirements
+- Create an structured temporary spreadsheet for un-organized data
+- Create an prompt for AI (Chatgpt/Claude) to gather companies in number of 3000 information in ICP segment

+Week 2
+- Automate research to be conducted by AI to be recorded to structured spreadsheet (Make.com)
+- Sort data (Filling missing data and validating)
+- filter data according to ICP conditions (Borderline cases and rules)

+Week 3
+- Collect top 1000 companies and input to spreadsheet that will be submitted
+- Submit assignment